gosling-lang/gosling.js/README.md

 <img width="1549" alt="teaser" src="https://user-images.githubusercontent.com/9922882/109852545-e05f3400-7c22-11eb-90f3-7371e4ddeb42.png">

-> [!WARNING]
-> Please be aware that the grammar of Gosling.js is subject to change before the v1.0.0 release.

 ## Why Gosling?

 The Gosling's key features compared to existing visualization libraries and grammars are as follows: